dengdan/seglink/README.md

 I am still trying to modify and train a better seglink model.

-Sorry for the imcomplete documentation, contact me if you have any problems, on github or through my emal:1034565376@qq.com
+Sorry for the imcomplete documentation.
+Contact me if you have any problems, through github issues or my emal:1034565376@qq.com